Access to Commonwealth land for mineral exploration and mining activities

 How an application for mineral exploration is considered

-Commonwealth agencies consulted include:
+The Commonwealth agencies that are typically consulted include:

 - The Attorney-General’s Department: in relation to native title issues;